TehVenomm/OpenVR-SpaceCalibrator/README.md

 This is not suitable for Pimax Crystal + Index controllers + Vive trackers as the controllers may not calibrate correctly (Knuckles + Vives may be in separate universes, thus not calibrating together the HMD.)
 I'll try to work on that when i have more time.

 This branch has been brought up to date with current community performance fixes and continuous calibration.
+(You may need to calibrate once for continuous calibration to show up)

 # OpenVR Space Calibrator